 With her common-sense approach and real-life experience, Pam provides a strong voice for Jacaranda Housing tenants and ensures their voices are heard at the highest levels.

 Actively involved in many of Jacaranda Housing’s programs, Pam loves talking to other tenants and members about how Jacaranda Housing can continue to improve and provide support where needed.

-Pam has completed governance training in Board Matters through QShelter and is a member of the Jacaranda Housing Audit Committee and Constitutional Change Committee.
+Pam has completed governance training in Board Matters through QShelter and is a member of the Jacaranda Housing Governance Committee and Constitutional Change Committee.

 Sharon is a passionate advocate for Jacaranda Housing and all aspects of social housing.

 For more than 20 years, she has committed her life to social housing, working for various organisations, including Brisbane Housing Company, the Queensland Department of Housing and Public Works, and St Vincent de Paul.

 She has a Certificate in Governance from the Governance Institute of Australia.

 Sharon is also the Chair of the Governance Committee.